nattadasu/ryuuRyuusei/PRIVACY.md

   consumer; information concerning a consumer’s health, sex life, or sexual orientation; or information about racial or ethnic origin, religious or philosophical beliefs, or union membership.
+* **Discord** is a proprietary freeware VoIP application and digital distribution platform designed for video gaming communities operated by Discord Inc.
 * **Server/Guild** is a Discord digital space made up of different types of channels that users can join and interact with each other.
 * **Title**, unless otherwise specified, refers to a media content, such as anime, manga, TV, movie, music, etc.
+* **Provider** refers to a third-party service that provides information about Titles.
+* **Channel** is a Discord digital subspace inside a server where users can interact with each other.
+* **Command** is a message that is sent to the bot to perform a specific function/operation/task.
 * **User Referral** is a user who referred or added you to the bot through admin commands.
 * **API** is a software interface to communicate to other software.
+* **Data Protection Laws** refers to any applicable laws and regulations related to the processing of personal information, including but not limited to the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+* **GDPR** refers to the General Data Protection Regulation, which is a regulation in EU law on data protection and privacy for all individuals within the European Union and the European Economic Area.
+* **CCPA** refers to the California Consumer Privacy Act, which is a law that regulates the use of personal information of California residents by businesses.
+* **UU No. 27 Tahun 2022/UU PDP/PDP** refers to Personal Data Protection Act of Indonesia under Act No. 27 of the year 2022.
+This act is a comprehensive data protection and privacy regulation that aims to safeguard the personal data of individuals in Indonesia.

 ## About Us